sickcodes/Docker-OSX/README.md

 ```

-# Quick Start Own Image
+# Quick Start Own Image (naked container image)

+This is my favourite container.
+You can supply an existing disk image as a docker command line argument.

 Supply your own local image with `-v "${PWD}/mac_hdd_ng.img:/image"` and use `sickcodes/docker-osx:naked`

 - Naked image is for booting any existing .img file.
 - By default, this image has a variable called `NOPICKER` which is `"true"`.
+This skips the disk selection menu.
 Use `-e NOPICKER=false` or any other string than the word `true` to enter the boot menu.
-This lets you use other disks instead of skipping the boot menu, e.g. recovery disk.
+This lets you use other disks instead of skipping the boot menu, e.g. recovery disk or disk utility.

 ```bash
 docker pull sickcodes/docker-osx:naked